 Our team of academics use a range of spectroscopy and imaging techniques to seamlessly cover the full breadth of time and length scales that are essential to biological function.
-These range in from real-time studies of molecular-processes in enzymes or intermolecular interactions in cells up to organism-level imaging and oceanographic-remote sensing of algal populations.
+These range in from real-time studies of molecular-processes in cells up to organism-level imaging and oceanographic remote sensing of algal populations.

 Semiconductor Spectroscopy & Devices (SSD)

 The Semiconductor Spectroscopy and Devices group combines studies of optical processes in advanced semiconductor materials and the realisation of practical optoelectronic devices.
-The group has an international reputation for optical and electron-beam micro-spectroscopy of semiconductors, in particular III-nitride compounds that are used for blue-green LED and laser displays.
+The group has an international reputation for quantum nanoscience and quantum electrical metrology as well as optical and electron-beam micro-spectroscopy of semiconductors (in particular III-nitride compounds that are used for UV and visible LED and laser displays).

 Particular interests include: